freealise/freealise/ar/README.md

 ([AR.js](https://github.com/AR-js-org/AR.js))
 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)
 lightgl - virtual graffiti (csg for 3d drawing with sphere, cylinders and earcut + in ar with opencv)
-  delaunate depth map layers with alphaTest from given projection axis and load data as one object
+  delaunate depth map with alphaTest from given projection axis and load data as one object
+  layers or rotary displacement vector? cube or sphere of equal triangles?